2.3 — Instruction Drifting and How to Fix It

 Before generating, confirm these 4 rules:

-1. Write the professional section in English
+1. Write the professional section in English, using formal business tone.

 ### TASK